colemancda/colemancda.github.io/_posts/2015-02-11-universal-ios-osx-framework.md

 - Framework Search Paths: ```$(SDKROOT) $(inherited)```

-As long as your framework's code and dependencies (like Foundation & CoreData) will run on both iOS and OS X, this process will not fail.
+As long as your framework's code and dependencies (like Foundation & CoreData) will run on both iOS and OS X, this process can be applied to any framework written in Objective-C or Swift.